 Detailed Explanation of Serial Ports, COM Ports, TTL, RS-232, and RS-485 Differences

 2. When connecting devices, generally only GND, RX, and TX are connected.
-The Vcc or +3.3V power line is usually not connected to avoid conflicts with the power supply of the target device.
+The Vcc or +3.3V power line is not connected to avoid conflicts with the power supply of the target device.

 3. The PL2303 and CP2102 chips are USB to TTL serial chips that use USB to extend the serial port (TTL level).